 Key Strengths

-- Highly customizable API gives developers full control over email sending, routing, and processing within their own applications;
+- Highly customizable API: Mailgun gives developers strong control over transactional email sending, routing, receiving, and processing inside their own applications.

-- Dedicated IP options and detailed logging support businesses that need to isolate and manage their sending reputation independently;
+- Dedicated IP options: Dedicated IPs and detailed event logs help businesses isolate, monitor, and manage their transactional sending reputation more closely.

 Limitations